madolphe/Flowers-OL/README.md

 If you want to run this project localy, you will need python > 3.6.
 Then use pipenv to install required packages:

 `pip install pipenv`
 `pipenv install`

+To deploy when it's the first time you use:
+`cd flowers-ol`
+`python scripts/deploy.py -r`

+When you add new fixtures, be careful if you are using same pks, loadatas won't work!
+@TODO : python script to add new fixture (flush a particular table then load datas again)